John-Oji/Bank-Loan-Report-Dashboard/README.md

 ## Data Source:
 - The data for this dashboard is sourced from the bank's loan management system, which tracks loan applications, disbursements, repayments, and customer details.

+## Tools
+- Microsoft SQL Server Management Studio (SSMS) : Used for data cleaning and data analysis.
+- Power BI: Used for visualization.

 ## Methodology
 Data Cleaning and Preprocessing Steps: